viamrobotics/docs/docs/appendix/troubleshooting.md

 **Solution:** Ensure that both your computer and the board itself are connected to the internet, and verify each of the following:

-- If you are on a Windows computer, be sure that you do not have an outgoing firewall preventing `ssh` connections over port `22`.
+- If you are on a Windows computer, be sure that you do not have an outgoing firewall rule preventing `ssh` connections over port `22`.
 - Your `ssh` connection string should resemble the following: `ssh username@hostname.local`.
    Be sure that you match hostname, username, and password exactly to what you initially configured when imaging your board.
-- If you are still unable to connect, try restarting the board and trying your connection again.
+- If you are still unable to connect, restart your board and try your `ssh` connection again after a few minutes.
 - If that fails, try re-imaging your board following the [installation guide](/installation/) appropriate for your board.
   - If using the [Raspberry Pi installation guide](/installation/prepare/rpi-setup/), be sure to carefully enter the configuration details under the **Advanced Options** (gear icon) button on the [Raspberry Pi imager](https://www.raspberrypi.com/software/) before you re-image your board.
   - If you re-imaged your board and provided a different hostname, you may need to accept the `ssh` host key again by typing `yes` when prompted.